thaunghtike-share/nixtune/README.md

 as well as various feature columns that are used to train the Machine Learning Algorithms.

-This data is contained in the [ai/mental_models](https://github.com/acksin/strum/tree/master/ai/mental_models) directory.
+This data is contained in the [ai/mental_models](ai/mental_models) directory.

+## Codebase

+The code is split into a couple different sections:

+ - [CLI Tool](stats): Collects stats from the System and Containers.
+ - [Mental Models](ai/mental_models): Take System stats and creates models for AI.
+AWS Lambda code.
+ - [Tensorflow AI](ai/tensorflow): Uses Mental Models to generate train AI for various tasks.
+ - [Console](console/js): ReactJS Frontend App used on STRUM Cloud
+ - Server: This component is not yet open sourced.

 ## License